 Each disability criteria requires addressing how the disability adversely affects a child's educational performance: A child does not have to fail or be retained in a course or grade in order to be considered for special education and related services.
-However, the child must have one or more of the impairments identified in Federal law and need special education and related services because of that impairment.
+However, the child must have one or more of the impairments identified in Federal law and a need for specially designed instruction and related services because of that impairment.
 A range of factors - both academic and nonacademic- can be considered in making this determination for each individual child.
-Even if a child is advancing from grade to grade or is placed in the regular educational environment for most or all of the school day, the team still could determine the child's impairment or condition adversely affects the child's educational performance because the child could not progress satisfactorily in the absence of specific instructional adaptations or supportive services, including modifications to the general education curriculum.
+Even if a child is advancing from grade to grade or is placed in the regular educational environment for most or all of the school day, the team still could determine the child's impairment or condition adversely affects the child's educational performance because the child could not progress satisfactorily in the absence of specially designed instruction, which could include; modifications to the general curriculum, specific instructional adaptations or supportive services, and/or specific behavioral interventions.